+Percentage incidence was calculated using the standards adopted from Fokunang [21]

+$$Incidence = \frac{Number of infected plants}{Total number of plants} \times 100$$

+2.4.
+Statistical analysis

+Data collected from disease incidence for two planting seasons, was subjected to analysis of Variance (ANOVA) using statistical software (J M P 8).
+Mean data were used to plot graphs for appropriate representation of the results.

+3. RESULTS

-Percentage incidence was calculated using the standards adopted fromFokunang [20] $Incidence = \frac{Number of infected plants}{Total number of plants} \times 100$ 2.4.
-Statistical analysis Data collected for disease incidence for the two planting seasons, were subjected to analysis of Variance (ANOVA) using statistical software (J M P 8).Mean data were used to plot graphs for appropriate representation of the results.
-3. RESULTS 3.1.
-Effect of fungicide application on disease incidence during 2015 March planting season Lesions appeared on some of the cultivars planted in March season at 12 weeks after planting and 4 weeks after planting in July season in all experimental field sites except for the Yaoundé sites.
+3.1.
+Effects of fungicide spray on disease incidence of taro during 2015 March planting season

+Lesions appeared on some of the cultivars planted in March season at 12 weeks after planting and 4 weeks after planting in July season in all experimental field sites except for the Yaoundé sites.
 Lesion had a distinctive water socked margins on newly invaded tissues bearing a white mass of sporangia and orange liquid droplets.
-This was observed at 2 weeks disease incidence as shown on figures 2 to 29.In all the experimental fields sprayed with fungiforce, lesions did not expand on leaves and stems of sprayed taro.
+This was presented at 2 weeks disease incidence as shown on figures 2 to 29.In all the experimentalfields sprayed with fungiforce, lesions did not expand on leaves and stems of sprayed taro.
 Lesions dried off and were only observed on newly produced leaves of taro cultivars.

-Figure.1.Symptoms of taro leaf blight on taro plants from experimental fields Results on effects of fungiforce application on the incidence of taro leaf blight disease at 2 to 6 weeks in Bambui indicated that lesion spots were observed on the leaves at 2 week in the control field and all the sprayed fields with maximum incidence of 40 % recorded on cultivar L1 in F1 treatment and minimum on L3, F3A treatment (figure 2).
-At 4 to 6 weeks of disease incidence, noinfection was observed in the sprayed fields but means disease incidence increased in the control fields with maximum of 90 % on cultivar L3, at 4 weeks of disease incidence and least disease incidence on cultivar L4(figure 2).
-Mean(DI 4 WKS) Mean(DI 6 WKS)Keys Bars represent means of disease incidence with standard errors.
+Figure 1.
+Symptoms of taro leaf blight on taro plants from experimental fields

+Results on effects of fungiforce application on the incidence of taro leaf blight disease at 2 to 6 weeks in Bambui indicated that lesion spots were observed on the leaves at 2 week in the control field and all the sprayed fields with maximum incidence recorded on cultivar L1 in F1 treatment and minimum on L3, F3A treatment (figure 2).
+At 4 to 6 weeks disease incidence, no disease was recorded in the sprayed fields but mean diseaseincidence increased in the control fields with maximum of 90 % on cultivar L3, at 4 weeks of disease incidence and least disease incidence on cultivar L4.